 Hotelplan is a large European travel group with headquarters in Switzerland, owned by Migros, the leading Swiss co-operative retailer.

-Hotelplan (U.K. Group) Ltd. Is the parent company of our award winning UK family of brands, which includes Inghams, Ski Total, Esprit, Santa’s Lapland - all based in Farnborough, Hampshire.
+Hotelplan (U.K. Group) Ltd. Is the parent company of our award winning UK family of brands, which includes Inghams, Esprit, Santa’s Lapland - all based in Farnborough, Hampshire.
 Inntravel, based in Whitwell, York.
 Explore Worldwide, based in Farnborough, Hampshire.

 Personal Information is any information about or relating to a uniquely identifiable individual, and includes: